Lukc/pkgxx.old/doc/pkgfile.md

 If you wrote a port, you should be $packager and $maintainer.
-If you stop maintaining a port, you are still the $packager, but the $maintainer will change on any repository where you port is copied and modified.
+If you stop maintaining a port, you are still the $packager, but the $maintainer will change on any repository where your port is copied and modified.

 #### $name ####